Can Stress Cause Hemorrhoids?

 Reduce stressors in your life

 It may be beneficial to reduce some of the stressors in your life to reduce the chances of hemorrhoids and other inflammations.
-The total reduction of stress might not be possible if the most significant source of stress is your sole source of income or a relationship you don’t want to leave.
+The total reduction of stress and stressful situations might not be possible if the most significant source of stress is your sole source of income or a relationship you don’t want to leave.
 However, there may be boundaries you can set and steps you can take to minimize stressful situations, such as daily meditation practice or yoga.

 Try therapy